-Responsible investment (RI) has been around in one form or another for more than 30 years.
+Responsible investment (RI) has been around in one form or another for over 30 years.
 But interest has boomed in recent years.
-Climate change, corruption, cyber security and a lack of gender diversity in companies are some of the concerns prompting many investors to think about changing the way they invest.
+Climate change, corruption, cyber security and a lack of gender diversity in companies are some of the concerns that have prompted many of us to think about changing the way we live our lives and how we invest.

 So what is responsible investment?

 RI can be used as an umbrella term related to a number of investment strategies.

 In investing, not everything that counts can be counted.
 With ESG integration, investors consider more than traditional financial measures.
 They consider a company’s environmental, social and governance (ESG) practices to identify risks and opportunities.
 This approach has the potential to add value by enhancing long-term performance for investors.

 - working conditions, including modern slavery and child labour